Contraction of Private Quantum Channels and Private Quantum Hypothesis Testing: Acknowledgements

 \section{Acknowledgements}

+We thank Kaiyuan Ji for helpful discussions.
 We are grateful to Hao-Chung Cheng, Christoph Hirche, and Cambyse Rouz\'e for coordinating the arXiv post of their paper titled "Sample Complexity of Locally Differentially Private Quantum Hypothesis Testing".
 We would like to thank Behnoosh Zamanlooy and Shahab Asoodeh for sharing the full version with appendices of their conference paper~\cite{zamanlooy2023strong}, which inspired some of our proofs.
 TN acknowledges support from the NSF under grant no.~2329662.
 MMW acknowledges support from the NSF under grants 2329662, 2315398, 2304816.